 |C1||Supervisory, junior managerial or professional jobs||29|

 |E||State pensioners, casual & lowest grade workers||8|

-Is the city of Newcastle upon Tyne deprived?
+Are the people of Newcastle upon Tyne deprived?

-For the city of Newcastle upon Tyne, what is the education level?
+In the city of Newcastle upon Tyne, is there a lot of green space?

 Providing the right amount of green space for people in the UK is a difficult subject because there are clear benefits for human health but at the same time, it is hard to make sure all areas of the UK can get enough greenery.
 This is a result of land being already in use in cities where most people live.